pgdr/talks/komodo/PITCHME.md

 +++

-That was the way deploy to `/project/res` used to be when jokva and I started.
+Used to be de-facto deploy

 (And still is.)

+`cp this` and `cp that`
-Lots of files where copied into place, by different users, with different permissions.
+* by different users, with different permissions.

 +++